rayanahmed3638/rayanahmed3638/README.md

 Hi, I'm Rayan Ahmed! 👋

 Welcome to my GitHub profile!
 I'm an Electrical and Computer Engineering student at The University of Texas at Austin, passionate about embedded systems and IoT applications.
-I love developing innovative hardware and software projects, from smart-home gadgets and autonomous robots to interactive embedded games and health-tech solutions.
-Check out some of my projects and feel free to explore and experiment with my code!

  Areas of Interest:
 - Embedded Systems and Microcontrollers